 What is the length of an ACMNP placement?

-At least 90 days of availability between Memorial Day and Labor Day, through August 20th or as late as possible.
+Ideally 90 days of availability between Memorial Day and Labor Day, through August 20th or as late as possible.
+On occasion, we have parks that are willing to work with shorter dates, so feel free to apply with your longest availability and we will let you know what options may exist.
 Those who can stay into September and October have broader options for park placement and are given priority during the placement process.

 Is room and board provided?